DataRobot ingress reference settings¶

 externalTrafficPolicy: Local

-NOTE: For further details, we recommend consulting the official documentation for Installing AWS Load Balancer Controller and nginx-ingress nlb
+For further details, consult the official documentation for Installing AWS Load Balancer Controller and nginx-ingress nlb.

 Azure¶